radlisowski/radlisowski.github.io/README.md

 4. **Install Playwright Browsers**: Sets up required browsers for testing.
 5. **Run Tests**: Executes Playwright tests using `npx playwright test`.
 6. **Upload Test Artifacts**: Stores test reports and artifacts for review.

+Similarly, from Cypress the workflow is the same with a difference of not using the containerized image for Cypress env.
+Using standard Ubuntu image and installing dependencies.
+Cypress seems to play nice with it out of the box.

 ### 📝 Sample Workflow Configuration